Guidelines for Adult Volunteers

 Thank you for your interest in the Volunteer Program at Doctors Community Hospital!
 Our hospital enjoys working with dependable and friendly volunteers who complement the quality care provided to patients, families, visitors, and the community by our existing hospital staff.

 The Volunteer Program at our hospital, in its effort to provide an efficient and competent volunteer team, follows a set of Guidelines for Adult Volunteers (see below).
-Please complete the Adult Volunteer Service Application and return it to Volunteer Services with two (2) Letters of Reference.
+Please complete the Adult Volunteer Service Application or the Pastoral Care Volunteer Application and return it to Volunteer Services with the Letters of Reference.
 Also, plan to attend one required Volunteer Orientation.
 Orientations are held periodically; please click to see the orientation schedule.

 REQUIREMENTS AND GENERAL GUIDELINES: